kls2177/cloud-open-source-geospatial-data-cube-workflows/book/background/4_tutorial_data.md

 We use many different datasets throughout these tutorials.
 While each tutorial is focused on a different raster time series (ITS_LIVE ice velocity data and Sentinel-1 imagery), we also use vector data to represent points of interest.

 Most of the examples in this book use data accessed programmatically from cloud-object storage.
-We make subset of the data available in this books Github repository to remove the need for computationally-intensive operations in the tutorials.
+We make subsets of the data available in this book's Github repository to remove the need for computationally-intensive operations in the tutorials.
 In one example, working with Sentinel-1 data processed by Alaska Satellite Facility, we start with data downloaded locally.
 Users who would like to complete this processing step on their own may do so (and access the data [here](https://zenodo.org/records/15036782)), but a smaller subset of this data is stored in the repository.

 Here is a broad overview the data included in this tutorial, including how it is collected, it's potential scientific applications, and how and where it is stored and accessed in these tutorials.